chris-burgin/chrisburgin95.github.io/_posts/2015-9-11-DuckDuckGo.markdown

 categories: Other
 tags: DuckDuckGo Search
 ---
 The search engine you have never head of, or maybe you have.
-About 5 months ago I was convinced to switch over to [duck][DuckDuckGo] by a good friend.
+About 5 months ago I was convinced to switch over to [DuckDuckGo][duck] by a good friend.
 At first I was not a fan, it was different than the only search engine I had ever used, but I learned how amazing DuckDuckGo can be!

 ## !BANG
 This is probably the greatest feature of DuckDuckGo, bangs let you search most any website directly from DuckDuckGo.
 Let me give you a search example!